Elizabeth George Speare: Life

 Speare was born in Melrose, Massachusetts to Harry Allan and Demetria (Simmons) George.
 Her childhood, as she later recalled, was "exceptionally happy" and Melrose was "an ideal place in which to have grown up, close to fields and woods where we hiked and picnicked, and near to Boston where we frequently had family treats of theaters and concerts."

-She had an extended family with one brother and many aunts, uncles, and cousins, and most importantly, very loving and supportive parents.
+She had an extended family with one brother and many aunts, uncles, and cousins, and two parents.
 Speare lived much of her life in New England, the setting for many of her books.

 Speare began writing stories while still in high school.
 After completing her Bachelor of Arts degree at Smith College in 1930, she earned her Master's degree in English from Boston University and taught English at several private Massachusetts high schools from 1932 to 1936.

 In 1936, she met her future husband, Alden Speare, and together they moved to Connecticut where they married and raised two children.
 Although Speare always intended to write, the challenges and responsibilities of being a mother and wife drained her of any free time.
 Speare began to focus seriously on literature when her children were in junior high school.